-ApsaraDB for Redis is a database service compatible with the open-source Redis protocol and provides hybrid storage of memory and hard disks.
-Based on reliable hot standby architecture and scalable cluster architecture, ApsaraDB for Redis is suitable for scenarios that require flexible configuration changes, high throughput, and low latency.
+ApsaraDB for Redis is a database service compatible with the open source Redis protocol and provides hybrid storage of memory and disks.
+Based on reliable hot standby architectures and scalable cluster architectures, ApsaraDB for Redis is suitable for scenarios that require flexible configuration changes, high throughput, and low latency.
 This topic describes how to synchronize data from a Codis cluster to an ApsaraDB for Redis instance by using Data Transmission Service (DTS).

 - The available storage space of the destination ApsaraDB for Redis instance is larger than the total size of data stored in the source Codis cluster.